nbfigueroa/franka_interactive_controllers/doc/icra-demo-instructions.md

 ## On Old Lenovo Laptop (running the RT-Kernel Ubuntu 18)

-Befor starting execution of the task send robot to home joint position (franka_control_interactive.launch should NOT BE running -- make sure robot is not near a collision before running this!
+###0.
+Befor2 starting execution of the task send robot to home joint position (franka_control_interactive.launch should NOT BE running -- make sure robot is not near a collision before running this!
 You can move the robot manually first):
 ```
 $ rosrun franka_interactive_controllers libfranka_joint_goal_motion_generator 1
 ```